-OverviewMany peaks along the Continental Divide in Rocky Mountain National Park have gentle western slopes and fully reveal their wild character only when seen from the east.
-McHenrys Peak is the most conspicuous exception, while Ouzel Peak is probably the most striking example.
-Sprague Mountain follows the general rule; from the west it is just a hump along the Divide, while the east face holds a steep glacier, a rugged ridge, beautiful lakes, and great vistas in all directions.
+Many peaks along the Continental Divide in Rocky Mountain National Park have gentle western slopes and fully reveal their wild character only when seen from the east.
+McHenrys Peak

 Sprague Mountain is far from the trailheads; even though it is possible to reach it from several directions, it takes eight to nine miles in any case.
 While many are prepared to go that distance to climb Longs Peak

 Four trailheads provide access to Sprague Mountain from the four cardinal points.
 From the north one can walk down the Continental Divide from Milner Pass.
 From the West one follows the Tonahutu Trail from Green Mountain Trailhead.
 The southern approach is from the Bear Lake Trailhead and Flattop Mountain

 The Green Mountain TH is located along US 34, north of Grand Lake, three miles past the west entrance to the Park.
 Continuing along US 34 (Trail Ridge Road) one gets to Milner Pass, which can also be reached from Estes Park.

 to the park.
 Turn left soon after the entrance gates in the direction of Bear Lake.
 The Bear Lake TH is at the end of the road.
 The Fern Lake trailhead is in Moraine Park.
 A paved road departs from the main road opposite to the Moraine Park Museum.
 After half a mile, turn left again, instead of going straight to the Moraine Park Campground.
 The Fern Lake TH is at the end of the road.
 Along the way, you pass the Cub Lake TH.